Scylla IV: Intrinsic Stellar Properties and Line-of-Sight Dust Extinction Measurements Towards 1.5 Million Stars in the SMC and LMC: Discussion

 A galaxy consists of many types of stellar populations which can be used to address broader science questions about the galaxy itself: e.g.~initial mass function \citep{weisz2013}, star-formation history \citep{lewis2015}, disk structure \citep{Williams2012}, metallicity distribution \citep{Gregersen2015}, total column extinction \citep{dalcanton2015} - as well as more targeted questions about physical processes in galaxy evolution: e.g.~AGB stars as a source of dust production \citep{Goldman2022} or formation of stellar clusters \citep{johnson2017}.

 From CMDs alone, we can identify several stellar populations based on their locations within color-magnitude space.
-In Figure \ref{fig:beast_cmd}, we plot optical CMDs for all high-reliability sources in the SMC (top) and LMC (bottom).
-We chose to focus on optical bands for this discussion since all sources in the survey were observed in F475W, F814W, and F336W, whereas full UV (F275W) and IR (F110W, F160W) coverage was dependent on observing schedules.
+In Figures \ref{fig:beast_cmd_lmc} and \ref{fig:beast_cmd_smc}, we plot optical CMDs for all high-reliability sources in the LMC and SMC, respectively.
+The sources in the CMDs are split up by the number of filters to help compare how variable filter coverage influences the measured BEAST parameters.
+The filter numbers were chosen such that similar numbers of sources were visualized in each CMD.

-In the first column of Figure \ref{fig:beast_cmd} ($a,b$), we show the density distribution of all sources in each galaxy, both as colored 2D histograms and outlined in logarithmic levels using kernel-density estimates (KDE).
-These KDE outlines are propagated to all other columns to provide a reference for where the majority of stars are located.
+In the first row of Figures \ref{fig:beast_cmd_lmc} and \ref{fig:beast_cmd_smc} ($a,f, k$), we show the density distribution of all sources n fields with 3-, 4-, and 6-7-filter coverage in each galaxy, both as colored 2D histograms and outlined in logarithmic levels using kernel-density estimates (KDE).
+These KDE outlines are propagated to all other rows to provide a reference for where the majority of stars are located.
 Both galaxies feature a prominent main sequence, running from the top left (F475W-F814W$ = -0.5$, F814W$=18$ mag) down to the lower right (F475W-F814W $= 1.5/1.8$, F814W$=25$ mag).
 Perpendicular to this structure is the red giant branch (RGB), which extends upwards from F814W$=23$ mag to 17 mag.
 Along this branch is the red clump (RC) at $\sim$19 mag, which can be seen as an over-density along the RGB both in the SMC and LMC.

 While the morphology of the RGB and RC can be intrinsically complex \citep{girardi2016}, their overall distribution on a CMD contains valuable information about a galaxy, especially extinction which can cause considerable broadening of these CMD features.
 This is especially notable in the LMC, where the RC structure appears to be elongated down and to the right.
 Based on extinction coefficients for these optical bands, we can predict the reddening effect of some magnitude of extinction, also referred to as a reddening vector.
-This reddening vector for $A_V = 1$ mag is shown in the right-most column, which shows that the elongation of the LMC RC is almost certainly the result of dust extinction.
+This reddening vector for $A_V = 1$ mag is shown in the bottom-right column.
+The width of the LMC RC, compared to the orientation of the reddening vector shows that the elongation of the LMC RC is almost certainly the result of dust extinction.

-In all subsequent columns of Figure \ref{fig:beast_cmd} ($c$-$j$), we plot the spatially binned medians for primary BEAST parameters.
+In all subsequent rows of Figures \ref{fig:beast_cmd_lmc} and \ref{fig:beast_cmd_smc} (subfigures $b$-$e$, $g$-$j$, and $l$-$o$), we plot the spatially binned medians for primary BEAST parameters.